thgier/PotatoPresenter/README.md

 ## Basic Usage

-Type your input in the editor on the left side.
+Type your input into the editor on the left side.
 A preview is shown immediately on the right.

 Commands always starts with a "\".